Pain In the Neck!!

 Neck pain is a problem that we see in the general population.
 Neck pain is a common musculoskeletal condition where people seek health care services, and according to a study by Horn, Maggie E, Fritz, Julie M, it is the fourth leading cause of disability.
 It is estimated to be the third-largest condition on health care spending.

-Neck pain is one of the most common reasons people see a healthcare provider, and most of the time, the first line of approach is medication, imaging, specialist referral etc.
+Neck discomfort is one of the most common reasons people see a healthcare provider, and most of the time, the first line of approach is medication, imaging, specialist referral etc.

 Types of Neck pain:

-Although there exist complexities in neck pain, it can be acute pain and chronic persistent pain.
+Although there exist complexities in neck ache, it can be acute pain or chronic persistent pain.

 Acute Neck Pain: